akhilpadmanabha/MobileDrawingRobots/README.md

 # MobileDrawingRobots
 EECS106A Final Project.
 Mobile Drawing Robots in STDR Simulator and RVIZ.

-Please read more on our project website: LINK WEBSITE
+Please read more on our project website: https://sites.google.com/view/mobiledrawbots

 Made by Akhil Padmanabha, Anvisha Saxena, Hae Young Jang, and Sydney Osugi.